DeenaAR/time_lapse_image_analysis_PLOS_ONE/README.md

 on protocols.io, cited as follows:

 D.A.
 Rennerfeldt, P. Manning, J.S.
 Raminhos, and K.J.
 Van Vliet.
-"Technological advancements in image processing and analysis for label-free investigations of bone marrowstromal cell behavior," protocols.io, 2019.
+"Technological advancements in image processing and analysis for label-free investigations of bone marrow stromal cell behavior," protocols.io, 2019.
 DOI: dx.doi.org/10.17504/protocols.io.w2sfgee

 They were written by Deena Rennerfeldt (@deenaar), Matt Whitfield (@whitkala), and Pristinavae Manning (as an undergraduate under the supervision of Deena Rennerfeldt) as part of a time lapse image analysis research